matoblac/my-ecs-app/README.md

 > Warning: If a user shares sensitive or inappropriate content, it may be retained and surfaced in future team queries.
 While we may support message deletion in the future, it is non-trivial to enforce forgetting once data has been embedded or used in downstream prompts.

-* The above warning can be mitigated but, IF NOT migigated in time the damage is related to reputation and trust.
+* The above warning can be mitigated or accepted but, IF NOT mitigated in time the damage is related to reputation and trust.
 * Please see [prompt_injection_poisoning.md](./docs/prompt_injection_poisoning.md) for more details.

 #### Mitigation Strategy: Privacy-Preserving RAG